smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Encryption/index.md

 # Encryption
-Some OEMs you work with may want to encrypt messages passed between your SDL app and the head unit.
+Some OEMs may want to encrypt messages passed between your SDL app and the head unit.
 If this is the case, when you submit your app to the OEM for review, they will ask you to add a security library to your SDL app.
 It is also possible to encrypt messages even if the OEM does not require encryption.
-In this case you will have to work with the OEM to get a security library.
+In this case, you will have to work with the OEM to get a security library.
+This section will show you how to add the security library to your SDL app and configure optional encryption.

 ## When Encryption is Needed
 ### OEM Required Encrypted RPCs